 About the Addis Tax Initiative

-- Partner countries restate their commitment to step up domestic resource mobilisation as a key means of implementation for attaining the SDGs and inclusive development; and
+- Partner countries restate their commitment to step up domestic revenue mobilisation as a key means of implementation for attaining the SDGs and inclusive development; and

 - All countries restate their commitment to ensure Policy Coherence for Development.

 In addition to broad-based capacity building, participating providers of international support stand ready to expand cooperation in the following areas:

 - Enabling partner countries to take advantage of the progress made on the international tax agenda, such as the OECD/G20 Base Erosion and Profit Shifting (BEPS) project and tax information exchange including Automatic Exchange of Information (AEoI);